 - Improbable Aiming Skills: Fujiko gets to display hers in the opening.
 While she and Lupin are making a getaway on Lupin's motorcycle, she draws Lupin's Walther pistol from his underpants, turns around on the rear seat, and opens fire at an opposing attack helicopter.
 The shot nails the pilot dead in the head through the windshield.
 The 9 mm round making its way through a probably bullet-resistant windshield can be dismissed as Lupin having loaded his gun with special bullets, but being able to make a shot like that from a motorcycle moving over rough ground into a moving airborne target is no mean feat.

 - Interrupted Intimacy: By way of Macross Missile Massacre!
-Just as Lupin and Fujiko were about to get it on, Nazarov's men launch a surprise attack to steal the Columbus File.
+Just as Lupin and Fujiko were about to get it on, Nazaroff's men launch a surprise attack to steal the Columbus File.

-- I Shall Taunt You: Nazarov never misses an opportunity to call Rozaria an amateur, each time she allows herself to be distracted during their fights.
+- I Shall Taunt You: Nazaroff never misses an opportunity to call Rozaria an amateur, each time she allows herself to be distracted during their fights.

 - Kiss of Life: Goemon on Jigen.
 To be specific, Goemon on Jigen twenty-seven times.
 Jigen is not happy at all.

-- Malicious Misnaming: In the English Dub, Lupin almost constantly refers to Nazarov as "Nasal Cough".
+- Malicious Misnaming: In the English Dub, Lupin almost constantly refers to Nazaroff as "Nasal Cough".

-- Mythology Gag: The movie has Nasarov wearing a green jacket, versus Lupin, who's wearing a red one.
+- Mythology Gag: The movie has Nazaroff wearing a green jacket, versus Lupin, who's wearing a red one.
 Get it?

 - Percussive Maintenance: Goemon's other specialty.